• Home

 This year, JAC will be holding free "Lectures on Coexistence with Foreigners for Japanese People" six times a year as part of a project to help create workplaces that are easy for specified skilled workers to work in, such as by helping to facilitate communication at the workplace and in daily life.

-The fourth "Getting to Know Myanmar!" seminar was held online on Thursday, December 14th.
-This time, we invited Mr. Naoki Nonoyama (Managing Director of POH Co., Ltd.), who has sent many Myanmar talents to Japan, as the lecturer.
-He spoke on a wide range of topics, from the basics about Myanmar, such as religion, history, food culture, and events, to the characteristics of Myanmar people's communication and useful Burmese language to know.
-In particular, we learned a lot of useful information to know when working together, such as their personality of not being able to say "no" and accepting things, and their reactions when you treat them to a meal.
+The 4th "Get to Know Myanmar!" was held online on Thursday, December 14th.
+For this seminar, we invited Mr. Naoki Nonoyama (POH Managing Director Co., Ltd.), who has sent many human resources from Myanmar to Japan, and talked about a wide range of topics, from the basics of Myanmar such as Myanmar's religion, history, food culture, and events, to the characteristics of Myanmar communication and the useful Burmese language to know.
+In particular, I was able to hear a lot of good information to know when working together, such as the personality of accepting a meal without being able to say "no" and the reaction when you treat a meal.

 Main Q&A